If you’re writing a short story and you’re stuck, you may be missing a goal. In this post, we tell you why even short stories need goals.

 What is happening?

-The inciting moment of any story is the moment of change for your character.
+The inciting moment of any story is a moment of change for your character.
 This can be a big event like a new job, a positive pregnancy test, or a truck coming through the living room wall.
 Or it can be something small, like a stolen glance, two strangers smiling at each other in passing, a lost ticket, or a forgotten memory that is revived.

 The important thing is that it is a change that cannot be ignored.
 (Ignoring it can also be the entire premise for your short story: Imagine the positive pregnancy test and a teenager, or a memory that your hero tries to suppress, but it keeps resurfacing.)